In This Article

 Can a single-member LLC elect S-Corp status in NJ?

 Yes.
-A single-member LLC can elect to be taxed as an S-Corp by filing Form 2553 with the IRS and CBT-2553 with NJ.
+A single-member LLC can elect to be taxed as an S-Corp by filing Form 2553 with the IRS.
+Since P.L.
+2022, c.133 (December 2022), NJ automatically recognizes federal S-Corp elections for entities formed on or after 12/22/2022.
 The LLC remains an LLC for legal purposes but is taxed as an S-Corp.
 This is the most common path to S-Corp status for NJ small business owners.

 What is the deadline for S-Corp election in NJ?

-Both the federal Form 2553 and NJ Form CBT-2553 must be filed by March 15 for calendar-year entities (2 months and 15 days after the start of the tax year).
+Federal Form 2553 must be filed by March 15 for calendar-year entities (2 months and 15 days after the start of the tax year).
+Since P.L.
+2022, c.133, NJ automatically recognizes the federal election for entities formed on or after 12/22/2022.
 Late elections may be accepted with reasonable cause under Rev. Proc.
 2013-30.

 Does NJ have a minimum tax for S-Corps?